The Real Problem With The Stay-At-Home Girlfriend Trend

 “As a family lawyer I see this every day,” replied TikTokker Chelsea Ramm. “[I’m] on maternity leave [and] I’m doing post-graduate study and staying involved in professional committees so I don’t fall behind while out of the workplace,” TikTokker Emma Marie also added.

-Fear of financial instability and anxiety about one’s future is already a reality for so many Australian women.
-Hiked-up RBA rates and the rising cost of living are only exacerbating this.
+Fear of financial instability and anxiety about one’s future is already a reality for so many women and the rising cost of living is only exacerbating this.
 It might be fun to daydream about a morning routine where your only priorities are to make green juice and a latte for your beau, but that’s not feasible for most of us.
 Instead, financial literacy is what we're choosing to be dependent on.